jrheiner/web2backend/ReadMe.md

 database.

 For a general description of the project please refer to the ReadMe.md included in the submission directory directly.
 This file only covers parts specific to the BackEnd project

-## Installation
-To install required packages go to the 'BackEnd' directory, open the terminal/console/bash, and type in `npm install`.

 ## Development environment
-To verify the development environment you can run `gulp dev`, which will check if the config file is in the correct directory, run eslint, and run mocha tests for the web services.
+**To verify the development environment you can run `gulp dev`**, which will check if the config file is in the correct directory, run eslint, and run mocha tests for the web services.

-To start the development server (i.e. a server serving the defined express API) use `npm run start`, this will set the environment variable `DEBUG=backend:*` and run the `run.js` which starts a nodejs HTTP server.
+**To start the express server use `npm run start`**.
+Now http://localhost:3000/index.api.html should show a simple HTML page.

-As part of `gulp dev` the jsdoc is built.
+As part of `gulp dev` the jsdoc Documentation is built.
 You can find the HTML files in the `./docs` directory.
+Right click the `index.html` and select `Run index.html` in Webstorm to view the documentation.

 ## Production deployment (of the entire app)
+**Important**: This step can only be done after the dependencies for the FrontEnd project are installed.

-To 'deploy' the Angular Application (FrontEnd project), run `gulp` or `gulp prod`.
-Right click the `index.html` and select `Run index.html` in Webstorm to view the documentation on a localhost server by Webstorm.
+To 'deploy' the Angular Application (FrontEnd project), run `gulp` in the terminal.
 This will go through the following tasks:
 ```
     checkConfig         - Check if config can be found in the correct directory